jordan2lee/cell-dissociation/scripts/01_process-bulkrna/README.md

 Development environment will occur in a virtual environment and finalized scripts will be deployed using Docker

+# Demultiplex reads

+# Adaptor trimming

+# Quality filtering and trimming

-# Raw read QC
+1. Raw read QC

 Generate summary of reads using FastQC GUI.
 Manually save report file.

 Output: 2 files in `data/01_readqc/` for each sequence file

-# Filter and/or trim poor reads
+2. Filter and/or trim poor reads

+# K-mer filtering

+# K-mer normalization